alidemirci2026/Alifix.github.io/files/index.md

 ---
 layout: default
-title: İndirilebilir Fix Dosyaları
+title: Downloadable Fix Files
 ---

-# 💾 İndirilebilir Fix Dosyaları
+# 💾 Downloadable Fix Files

-Aşağıda yüklediğim araçların listesi yer alır.
-Dosyalar **ZIP** içinde paylaşılır.
+Below is the list of uploaded **tools and repair utilities**.
+All files are shared in **ZIP** format.

 {% assign files = site.static_files | where_exp: "f", "f.path contains '/files/'" %}
 {% if files.size > 0 %}